mtoles/BeNYfits-ProADA/analysis/tmp.md

 thinking of asking for a break from the relationship because losing respect

-I discussed the weed and sex issue with my boyfriend, expressing my concerns about how his constant state of being stoned affects our intimacy and our ability to connect.
-I explained that it feels like he's more focused on acting out a scene than being present with me, which sometimes makes the sex feel rough and impersonal.
-He seemed surprised by my concerns and promised not to smoke so that we could be on the same level mentally.
-However, immediately after we had sex, he went to 'go to the bathroom' and returned smelling of weed, which made me feel used and secondary to his desire to get high.
+After last post, I discussed the weed and sex issue with BF.
+I told him that I feel like the one of the reasons we are not in sync sometimes is because he is stoned every time and way far off in his own little world.
+I sometimes feel he's more trying to act out a porn movie with a stranger instead of being engaged with me, and that he becomes too rough and impersonal.
+He seemed surprised that I had those concerns and said he'd not smoke up so that we could be in the same state of mind.

 Instructions: Based on the entire document, what steps has the person taken to communicate their concerns about their boyfriend's increasing marijuana use and its impact on their relationship, and what is their proposed solution if the issue persists?